Notice: This is a digital rendering using Pianoteq Classical Guitars (Modartt).

 Just a short study for piano in classical style, and as the title suggests: suited for ballet.

 The six movements are loosely related and most of them (especially III, IV and V) could be played on their own outside of the suite.
 VI should be fun as an encore; as the finale, it is a lighthearted scherzo kind of thing.
-However the order in which they appear in this suite is quite deliberate.
 In general the pieces have a percussive feel to them and rarely venture into the realm of romanticism.
-They are not per sé modern music either, even though dissonants occur regularly.
-"Carré" reminds of pop and it swings a little; part IV builds unmistakably on a classic foundation.
-This piece, "Sur tes orteils" ("On your toes") is a bit of an outlier and, as the title suggests, rather suited for ballet (see music video on YouTube).
+Carré reminds of pop and it swings a little; the piece, Sur tes orteils ("On your toes") is a bit of an outlier and, as the title suggests, rather suited for ballet in my opinion (watch the music video on YouTube).

 Inspired by Jacques Brels's "La Chanson Des Vieux Amants"